justeattakeaway/JustEat.StatsD/README.md

 * Easy to use
 * Robust and proven
 * Tuned for high performance and low resource usage using [BenchmarkDotNet](https://benchmarkdotnet.org/).
 Typically zero allocation on sending a metric on target frameworks where `Span<T>` is available.
-* Works well with modern .NET apps - .NET Core, .NET Standard 2,0 and `async ... await`
+* Works well with modern .NET apps - `async ... await`, .NET Core, .NET Standard 2.0.
-* Supports standard statsd primitives: `Increment`, `Decrement`, `Timing` and `Gauge`.
-Supports sample rate.
+* Supports standard StatsD primitives: `Increment`, `Decrement`, `Timing` and `Gauge`.
+* Supports sample rate for cutting down of sends of high-volume metrics.
-* Helpers to make it easy to time a `Func`, `Action` or a code block inside a `using` statement.
+* Helpers to make it easy to time a delegate such as a `Func<T>` or `Action<T>`, or a code block inside a `using` statement.
 * Send stats over UDP or IP
-* Send stats to a server byt name or IP address
+* Send stats to a server by name or IP address

 #### Publishing statistics